Competition, Persuasion, and Search: Abstract

 \section{Abstract}

-An agent engages in sequential search and learns about the quality of sampled goods through signals purchased from profit-maximizing information broker(s).
-We study how the market structure---the number of competing brokers---shapes the pricing and design of information, as well as the resulting welfare outcomes.
-We characterize the equilibrium payoff set, and show that when the agent's search cost falls below a threshold, market structure affects neither how much surplus is generated in equilibrium nor how it is divided.
-Above this threshold, however, competition yields equilibrium outcomes that raise the agent's payoff but reduce total surplus relative to any monopoly equilibrium outcome.
-Methodologically, we extend the classic theory of repeated games to stopping problems, such as sequential search.
+How does competition in markets for information affect the creation and division of surplus?
+We study this question in a search environment in which an agent searches sequentially for a high-quality good and learns about the quality of sampled goods by repeatedly purchasing signals from profit-maximizing information brokers.
+Brokers design and price signals but can commit only to spot contracts.
+We characterize the equilibrium payoff set as a function of the market structure---the number of competing brokers.
+When search costs are low, market structure affects neither surplus generation nor its division.
+When costs are high, however, competition benefits the agent but reduces total surplus relative to monopoly.
+Methodologically, we extend repeated-games theory to stopping problems such as sequential search.